cmu-05-499/cmu-05-499.github.io/docs/projects/P1/index.md

 You will have a budget of 1 slide (without animation) to be shown on screen as you give your pitch to the class.
 Your pitch slide must include:

 1. Project title
+1. Your name
+1. The presentation date: October 8, 2024.
 1. Partner organization you're targeting
 1. Problem being solved
 1. Your solution